BiBiServ/bibigrid/bibigrid-light-rest-4j/DEVELOPMENTGUIDE.md

 cd bibigrid/bibigrid-light-rest-4j/
 mvn clean install exec:exec
 ```
+If you want to skip tests (saves a few seconds) add -DskipTests to the maven command above.

 ##### Making changes to the api specification
 Important: There are 2 openapi.json files which are used by light-rest-4j.